AhmedElfarra/AhmedElfarra/README.md

 ### Hi, I'm Ahmed 👋👋👋👋

-🌇 I am currently located in Vancouver, BC, also a dual Citizen of Canada and USA.
+🌇 Dual Citizen of Canada and USA.

 📚 I am currently on the Frostbite engine systems team providing low-level, cross platform C/C++ technology to Frostbite and game teams across all of EA.